tianyouw/minRISC/README.md

 - `VexRiscvSocSoftware/` Source code for C programs to run on the VexRiscv processor

 ## Guides
-### To update the Quartus project after making changes to VexRiscv:
+### To update the Quartus project after making changes to VexRiscv
  1. `cd VexRiscv; sbt "runMain vexriscv.demo.BrieyDe2"` will trigger the Scala build tool to generate Briey.v and associated *.bin files.
  2. `mv Briey* ../Quartus` moves the generated Verilog and binary files to the Quartus project directory.
  3. `rm -rf db incremental_db` deletes the compiler cache so that *.bin changes will be recognized.
  3. Open the project in Quartus and recompile.

-### To program the board permanently:
+### To program the board permanently
  1. Open the project in Quartus.
  2. Go to `File`, `Convert Programming Files...`, `Open Conversion Setup Data...`.
  3. Open `sof_to_pof.cof`.